aleksgorbenko/document_upload_app/README.md

 # README

-*Note: this project was a coding test which was a part of the interview process.*
-*Result - test accepted and I passed to the next stage.*
+*Note: this project was a coding test which was a part of the interview process.
+Result - test was accepted and I passed to the next interview stage.*

 Simple application that allows admin users to upload documents and simple users look at these documents and download them